skaut-careers/platform/docs/ARCHITECTURE.md

-## Agentic Direction
+## Agentic

-The long-term architecture of Limen is agent-oriented.
+The architecture of the first module Bounded Application Workflow is agent-oriented.

 Instead of relying on a single monolithic LLM interaction, the system is designed around specialized bounded agents responsible for: